 Were you born to make the world brighter?

-A Loyola education changes the way you live, and lets bring learning to life in your own ways.
-Apply now, and come to a place where you'll create something meaningful.
+A Loyola education changes the way you experience the world and lets you bring learning to life in your own ways.
+Join a community where you can create a meaningful impact—start your application today.

 Why choose Loyola?

 Loyola educates you for the rest of your life, so you're ready for what hasn't even been invented yet.

 Best regional universities of the South (U.S. News and World Report)

 Want to help change the world?
 Start here.

 At Loyola, in a city infused with new tech, talent, and rich culture, you'll thrive as an original.

 Our Office of Financial Aid is here to help pay for your Loyola education and manage your finances while enrolled.